linux-devil/CarND-Semantic-Segmentation/README.md

 We train the neural network and print out the loss in this method.

 ## Results
-Following is the output of images after we trained our Segmentation model for 40 epochs on a GPU machine.
+Following is the output of road images after training FCN based Segmentation model for 40 epochs on a GPU machine.

 ## Future Work